 Equity-based long-term incentives ("LTIs") are designed to reinforce the connection between executive remuneration and the Corporation's performance by motivating, retaining and rewarding participants for improving our long-term financial strength, and enhancing shareholder value.
-Annual LTI awards are based on the level of the position and overall market competitiveness.
+Annual LTI grants are based on position level and overall market competitiveness.
 In addition, from time-to-time LTIs are also granted to recognize performance on specific initiatives.